Madeline (1998 film): Development and writing

 While largely based on the original series, with storylines from three of the picture books weaved into the plot, several liberties were taken with the characters' backstories.
 Notably, Madeline is depicted as an orphan in the film, while in the books, she receives a dollhouse from her father and is known not only to have both her parents but siblings as well.

 The film's costume department went for some artistic licence in developing the costumes for Madeline.
-Aside from moving the time period from the 1930s to 1950, the producers elected for saturated blues and reds in the students' uniforms while keeping them as believable as possible, ruling out the possibility of using grey as it was seen as depressing.
+Aside from moving the time period from the late 1930s to the mid 1950s, the producers elected for saturated blues and reds in the students' uniforms while keeping them as believable as possible, ruling out the possibility of using grey as it was seen as depressing.
 Similar considerations were made for Frances McDormand's character, a novice nun who, according to research, would have worn a short black habit; a softer blue habit similar to the one worn by Miss Clavel in the books was used instead.

 Filming

-Principal photography took place in Paris from September 1997 to January 1998, with English actress Hatty Jones, then 8 or 9 years, cast as the main character.
-Unlike the books, the film takes place in 1956, not 1939.
+Principal photography took place in Paris from September 1997 to January 1998, with English actress Hatty Jones, then 9 years old, cast as the main character.
+Unlike the books, the film takes place in 1956, not 1939 to avoid references to World War II.
 Many of the landmarks from the books appear in the film, although some were too crowded with modern traffic to be used.